-With what’s going on in Ukraine the media is having a tough time continuing to try and keep us frightened about Covid and Climate Change stuff.
+With what’s going on in Ukraine, the media is having a tough time trying to keep us frightened about Covid and Climate Change stuff.

 Speaking of Ukraine, I wonder why instead of just defending themselves, figure out how to attack Moscow, seeing as the Russian troops are all in Ukraine, that would scare the shit out of them.